 The Organization is a beneficiary under certain split-interest agreements in which the donor has established a charitable remainder unitrust, annuity trust or charitable gift annuity with specified distributions to be made over the term of the trust to the donor and/or other beneficiaries.
 The Organization manages and invests these assets on behalf of these beneficiaries until the agreement expires and the assets are distributed.
 Contribution revenue is recognized at the date the trust or annuity contract is established after recording liabilities for the present value of the estimated future payments expected to be made to the donors and/or other beneficiaries.
 The liabilities are adjusted annually for changes in the life expectancy of the donor or beneficiary, amortization of the discount and other changes in the estimates of future payments.
-The discount rate used to value new split-interest agreements ranged from 2.0% to 2.2% and 2.0% to 2.4% for the years ended September 30, 2015 and 2014, respectively.
-The Organization recorded contributions from new split-interest agreements of approximately \$1,752,400 and \$1,946,000 for the years ended September 30, 2015 and 2014, respectively.
-These amounts are included in contributions in the accompanying consolidated statements of activities.
-At September 30, 2015 and 2014, the Organization's liabilities under split-interest agreements were classified as Level 3 within the fair value hierarchy as required by US GAAP for fair value measurement (see Note 2).
+The discount rate used to value new split-interest agreements ranged from 1.8% to 2.2% and 2.0% to 2.2% for the years ended September 30, 2016 and 2015, respectively.
+The Organization recorded contributions from new split-interest agreements of approximately \$1,140,300 and \$1,752,400 for the years ended September 30, 2016 and 2015, respectively.
+These amounts are included in contributions in the accompanying consolidated statement of activities.
+At September 30, 2016 and 2015, the Organization's liabilities under split-interest agreements were classified as Level 3 within the fair value hierarchy as required by US GAAP for fair value measurement (see Note 2).